-There are only a few requirements your Last Will and Testament must meet before it's considered a legal document, which we explain below.
-And to help get you started, we've created a free Ohio Last Will and Testament Template for anybody to use.
-So no more excuses: ACT NOW!
+There are only a few requirements your Last Will and Testament must meet before it's considered a valid legal document:

 - Begin by stating your name, indicating that you're at least eighteen years old, and affirming that you're mentally sound and aware of what you're doing (namely, making a will).

 - After this initial statement, you'll name a person to manage your estate; this person is called an "Executor."